TalesOfDNA/CLONETIFY-IT/README.md

 ## Created by Mayra Banuelos @TalesOfDNA.

-### *Research Assistant at Brown University and Post-Bac Researcher at San Francisco State University.*
+### *Research Assistant at Brown University and \n Post-Bac Researcher at San Francisco State University.*

 ## Introduction
 This program was created using Python 2.7 and the PyQt4 Library for user interface.
 Since Python 2.7 will soon stop being maintained, I am currently working on translating the code to Python 3 and PyQt5.